-The WNDP Forum Development Sites Group developed a set of 16 site selection criteria which took account of the National Planning Policy Framework (NPPF) 2012, National Planning Practice Guidance and the South Oxfordshire Local Plan: Core Strategy 2011.
-Local constraints including the Chilterns AONB, Conservation Area, Air Quality Management Area and Flood Zones were also taken into account.
+The WNDP Forum Development Sites Group developed a set of 16 site selection criteria which took account of the National Planning Policy Framework (NPPF) 2012, National Planning Practice Guidance and the South Oxfordshire Local Plan: Core Strategy 2012.
+Local constraints including the Chilterns AONB, Conservation Area and Air Quality Management Area were also taken into account.
 The criteria were presented at WNDP Summer Roadshows around the parish in June 2016 and received strong support.
-Of over 300 people attending, 83% of responses to the criteria rated the process either good or excellent.
+Of over 300 people attending, 83% of responses to the criteria rated the process as either good or excellent.
+All 16 sites were assessed against the criteria related to flooding and local water courses (SO15, SO16).
+In addition Sequential Tests, Exception Tests and site specific Strategic Flood RIsk Assessments (WNDP 14) were carried out in line with NPPF 100 and 103.

 The WNDP recorded key features of each of the sites and attempted to confirm which of the sites were available for development.
-Four sites were withdrawn and a small number of sites remained in an 'unknown' category.
+During this process four sites were withdrawn by the landowner.
+In addition, a small number of sites were recorded in an 'Unknown' category because the landowners were not identified through land ownership searches.
+These sites could not be considered further as they were not known to be available for development.
 Two of the SHLAA sites are in the neighbouring parish of Pyrton.
 Pyrton Parish Council is producing its own NDP.
 However, these sites were included in the assessment against the site selection criteria as any development on them would relate directly to the settlement of Watlington.
-A total of 23 'available' sites (including the sites in Pyrton parish) were assessed against the site selection criteria.
+A total of 22 'available' sites (including the sites in Pyrton parish) were assessed against the site selection criteria.